 Highly processed food diets (dry, canned, wet food diets) damage the immune system and organ health, resulting in high risk of infections and diseases.

-Chronic infections CANNOT be resolved using topical treatment only, the underlying cause of the infection MUST be properly addressed.
+Chronic infections CANNOT be resolved using topical treatment only.

 6.0 Duration of Eye Infection Treatment